delrosariojosefleander/delrosariojosefleander.github.io/projects/sudokuSolver.md

 After checking the array, it is passed to another method called fillSudoku, which fills in the array according to Sudoku's rules.
-To ensure that the Sudoku puzzle is solved correctly, the checkSudoku method is called within the fillSudoku metho.
+To ensure that the Sudoku puzzle is solved correctly, the checkSudoku method is called within the fillSudoku method.

 -------------------------------------------------------------------------------------------------------